genepattern/genepattern-notebook/README.md

 GenePatternNotebook
 ===================

-Some notes on setup of GenePattern Notebook enviornment.
+Some notes on setup of GenePattern Notebook environment.

 # Installation